-14.0 General Fire Safety Procedures Do the fire safety procedures continue to meet the needs of the occupancy and the premises?
-SIGNIFICANT FINDING(S) Ref HAZARDS None.
-RECOMMENDATIONS None.
-Ref COMMENTARY 14.1- Fires and false alarms are recorded on an Incident Log maintained by the Health and Safety 14.3 Team.
-Our assessor was informed that there have been several false alar ms over the last 12 months.
-They have been caused by people smoking in the common areas.
-Where the residents who are responsible have been identified they have been spoken to by the caretaker about not smoking within the premises and effects of repeated false alarms.
-14.7 Adactus Housing Chief Executive has the overall responsib oility for fire safety related matters and management.
-See Section 15.1
+14.0 General Fire Safety Procedures

+Do the fire safety procedures continue to meet the needs of the occupancy a nd YES

+the pre emises?

+SIGNIFICANT FINDING(S)

+Ref HAZARDS

+None.

+RECOMMENDATIONS

+None.

+Ref COMMENTARY

+14.1- Fires and false alarms are recorded on an Incident Log maintained by the Health and Safety

+14.3 Team.

+14.7 Overall responsibility for fire is Chief Executive.
+See S ectio n 15.1

-Have a ny changes taken place within the management structure that has or may NO impact on fire safety systems, best practice or maintenance?
-Fire Marshals & Fire Plans Have t nere been any changes to the provisions in relation to fire marshals?
+15.0 Fire Safety Management Have any changes taken place within the management structure that has or may NO impact on fire safety systems, best practice or maintenance?
+Fire Marshals & Fire Plans Have th ere been any changes to the provisions in relation to fire marshals?
 NO SIGNIFICANT FINDING(S) Ref HAZARDS None.
 RECOMMENDATIONS None.
-Ref COMMENTARY 15.1 The caretaker is the nominated person on-site responsible for ensuring the are implemented and managed correctly on behalf of Executive who has the overall responsibility. ne fire precautions actus Housing Chief 15.2 All AHG staff are trained via classroom based learning and team briefs.
-Fitraining that includes the use of fire extinguishers. re marshals attend 15.3 AHG line managers are required to complete a health and safety checklist employees on the date of employment, which includes information on fire addition, AHG aim to ensure that all staff attend corporate induction train weeks of employment, which includes more detailed information on fire re procedures.
-In ning within 6 15.4 Records of attendance at training are maintained by the Health and Safet ty Team.
-15.5 Replacement FRAs are carried out following refurbishment works and for planned works are post inspected by an inspector. all new builds.
-All 15.6 A permit to work is required for all high risk activities such as hot works.
-15.13 15.15 The reporting of serious incidents, on call and escalations procedure deta taken in the event of any serious fires. ils actions to be
+Ref COMMENTARY 15.1 The caretaker is the nominated person on-site responsible for ensuring the fire precautions are implemented and managed correctly on behalf of Adactus Housing Chief Executive who has the overall responsibility.
+15.2 All AHG staff are trained via classroom based learning and team briefs.
+Fire marshals attend training that includes the use of fire extinguishers.
+15.3 AHG line managers are required to complete a health and safety checklist with new employees on the date of employment, which includes information on fire procedures.
+In addition, AHG aim to ensure that all staff attend corporate induction training within 6 weeks of employment, which includes more detailed information on fire procedures.
+15.4 Records of attendance at training are maintained by the Health and Safety Team.
+15.5 Replacement FRAs are carried out following refurbishment works and for all new builds.
+All planned works are post inspected by an inspector.
+15.6 A permit to work is required for all high risk activities such as hot works.
+15.13 15.15 The reporting of serious incidents, on call and escalations procedure details actions to be taken in the event of any serious fires.

 16.0 Fire Emergency Plan

-ire emergency plan still suited to the layout and use of the premises and vant persons who have access to the premises?
-YES
+Is the fire emergency plan still suited to the layout and use of the premises and YES

+all relev vant persons who have access to the premises?

 SIGNIFICANT FINDING(S)

 Ref HAZARDS

 None.

 RECOMMENDATIONS

 None.

 Ref COMMENTARY

-16.1 The fire resisting construction of the flats means an outbreak of fire would be contain within the flat of origin.
-Other residents are in a reasonably safe place within their or while a fire in an adjacent flat is dealt with.
-Therefore, a stay put policy is suitable for premises.
-The premises have a fire alarm system covering all common areas and any activation initiates a full alert from all floors.
-There have been no serious breaches of compartmentation identified by the consultant which would necessitate a fire alarm

-installed as a compensatory feature.
-Current guidance for purpose built recognises that even if a premises has a common fire alarm installed, it is introduce a full evacuation, a stay put policy is still appropriate.
-If the fire the common areas, clear advice must be given to residents that a stay put appropriate.
-Fire emergency plans for staff and residents are included w blocks of flats also s not necessary to e alarm remains in ut policy is
+16.1 COMMENTARYThe fire resisting construction of the flats means an outbreak of fire would be contained within the flat of origin.
+Other residents are in a reasonably safe place within their own flat while a fire in an adjacent flat is dealt with.
+Therefore, a stay put policy is suitable for the premises.The premises have a fire alarm system covering all common areas and any activation initiates a full alert from all floors.
+There have been no serious breaches of compartmentation identified by the consultant which would necessitate a fire alarm being installed as a compensatory feature.
+Current guidance for purpose built blocks of flats also recognises that even if a premises has a common fire alarm installed, it is not necessary to introduce a full evacuation, a stay put policy is still appropriate.
+If the fire alarm remains in the common areas, clear advice must be given to residents that a stay put policy is appropriate.
+Fire emergency plans for staff and residents are included with this review.